azepecki/sift/language_reference_manual.md

 `str client = “David”;`

 ###  5.2. <a name='Literalexpressions'></a>Literal expressions
-A literal expression is a literal(int,str,sym,..etc) followed by a semicolon.
+A literal expression is a literal (i.e.: int,str,sym) followed by a semicolon.

 **Syntax:**